 While on a road trip to Maine this weekend I stopped to sketch some of the cityscape.
 Below is the view on Middle Street in Portland, Maine.

 I write this on the eve of National Women’s Day.
 This year also marks the first #daywithoutawoman protest.
 Women are striking across the USA to show people what an impact women are in the workforce.
 Those who can’t strike wore red to show their solidarity.
-And I certainly rocked red today since I couldn’t strike.… Continue reading Happy International Women’s Day
+And I certainly rocked red today since I couldn’t strike.
+In fact, at the library I work at the entire staff is comprised of women.
+If we were to strike the library wouldn’t function!

 I just completed another custom coaster set.
 The client wanted a Valentine’s Day gift for her boyfriend.
 His likes include: 9 tail foxes, Rick and Morty, and his cat.
 I used one of my favorite themes to make the set cohesive- space!
 My personal favorite was turning his pet kitty into a space cat!

 Many moons ago I teamed up with musician Alphane Reality Generator for the album Nature of my Circuitry.
 I made the cover art for the album.
 Years later he decided he had to own the original image, a mixed media piece in pastel and paper cutouts.
 Upon a recent visit I saw it’s home.
-As… Continue reading Home is Where the Art Is
+As most artists will tell you their pieces are like their children.
+Even when selling a painting it feels like losing a part of yourself.
+It’s wonderful to see your children adopted into good homes.